leontoeides/indicium/README.md

 The idea is to return a string for every field that we would like to be indexed.
 Once this trait is implemented, the struct can be indexed by `indicium`.

-To index our collection we can iterate over the collection.
+To index an existing collection, we should iterate over the collection.
 For each record, insert it into the index.
 It might look like something like this:

 ```rust
 let mut search_index: SearchIndex<usize> = SearchIndex::default();